liquidcowgithub/web-ui-dojo/README.md

         * Form layouts
     * Bigger click areas
         * Cursor styling (pointer!)
-        * Text clicabkle on checkboxes and radio buttons
+        * Text clicable on checkboxes and radio buttons
     * Navigations
         * Where did we come from?
         * Where can we go now?